-Love ’em or hate ’em, hard seltzers are dominating the beverage scene this summer.
+Love ’em or hate ’em, hard seltzers are dominating the beverage scene these days.
 Low-calorie, low-carb and low-ABV, they speak to a certain day-drinking vibe, maybe by the pool, or after a hike, when you just want to chug something for refreshment and a subtle boozy buzz.

 The craft cider industry is vying for a piece of this action, and in our opinion, is putting out some of the best hard seltzer/spritzer-type drinks out there.
 One of the reasons is that the fermentable sugars in apples are tastier — you know it’s true — than the mass-produced hard seltzers that use cane sugar or malted barley to create alcohol.
 A second reason is that most of the craft cider seltzers we’ve come across use natural fruits and herbs for flavorings, not “essences,” extracts or artificial sweeteners.
 Many hard cider seltzers and light ciders are also balanced, not cloying, which is great because even when we want to explore cider’s lighter side, we still don’t want it to taste like fruity soda.

 Here are seven cider seltzers and light ciders to add to your summer rotation:

 In Spring 2020, Austin Eastsciders launched its new line of Spiked Seltzers, which come in apple, black cherry and peach varieties.
 These are lightweight and full-bodied seltzers, weighing in at just 100 calories, 2 grams of sugar and 4.2% ABV.
 Each flavor starts with a base of cider, and then it’s punched up with real fruits.
 The Apple flavor is made with Northern Spy apple, for a super-fresh, tart flavor.
 Find AEC’s Spiked Seltzers in six-packs and 100 Calorie Spiked Seltzer Variety Packs.